 - a.
-The grade received for a summer class being taken because of a course failure during the regular school year will be given Level I weight (Regaining of Credit Program.) - All students will be afforded the opportunity to participate in extended year sessions for regaining and gaining of credit.
-Grade weight will be awarded according to the class offering.
+The grade received for a summer class being taken because of a course failure during the regular school year will be given Level I weight (Regaining of Credit Program.) - b.
+All students will be afforded the opportunity to participate in extended year sessions for regaining of credit.